 A few years later the ‘how it started’ and ‘how it’s going’ pictures are miles apart.
-It is still true that anyone can publish anything for free but missing is a large, delivered audience, specifically a large, delivered audience comprising a business’s target market.
+It is still true that anyone can publish anything for free but missing is a large, delivered audience, specifically a large delivered audience comprising a business’s target market.

 A delivered audience is the number of impressions a piece of content receives.
 Algorithmic sleight-of-hand is the villain of the piece.
-Crafted by social media HQs, hidden algorithms ensured that business users, diligently having grown audiences of one thousand, ten thousand or one hundred thousand followers, had been following a road to marketing disappointment, because their delivered audiences today are a small fraction of their number of followers.
+Crafted at social media HQs, crafty algorithms ensured that business users, diligently having grown audiences of one thousand, ten thousand or one hundred thousand followers, had been following a road to marketing disappointment, because their delivered audiences today are a small fraction of their number of followers.

 …How Can This Be?

 Platform behaviours